Silly Putty

-Silly Putty is a toy containing silicone polymers that have unusual physical properties.
-It bounces, but it breaks when given a sharp blow, and it can also flow like a liquid.
-It contains viscoelastic liquid silicones, a type of non-Newtonian fluid, which makes it act as a viscous liquid over a long time period but as an elastic solid over a short time period.
-It was originally created during research into potential rubber substitutes for use by the United States in World War II.
+Silly Putty is a toy containing silicone polymers that has unusual physical properties.
+It can flow like a liquid, bounce and can be stretched or broken depending on the amount of physical stress to which it is subjected.
+It contains viscoelastic liquid silicones, a type of non-Newtonian fluid, which makes it act as a viscous liquid over a long period of time but as an elastic solid over a short time period.
+It was originally created during research into a potential rubber substitute for use by the United States in World War II.

 The name Silly Putty is a trademark of Crayola LLC.
 Other names are used to market similar substances from other manufacturers.